What is an Impacted Canine?

 - Extra teeth that require extraction

 - Unexpected growths causing impaction

 An orthodontist or general dentist is often the first to identify an impacted canine tooth.
 Sometimes, the problem can be solved by making room for the tooth with a simple extraction or orthodontic treatment.
 When these options fail, an oral surgeon is often necessary to guide the tooth into place.
 Our oral surgeons are more than happy to meet with you and your child to examine the current condition of your canine teeth and discuss the next steps in preserving your smile.
-Dr. Bryan, Dr. Goodson, and Dr. Fuller will discuss post-operative instructions, forms of anesthesia and sedation, and address any questions or concerns you may have about the procedure.
+Dr. Bryan, and Dr. Goodson will discuss a href="/post-operative-instructions-impacted-tooth-exposure/" title="View post-operative instructions for impacted canines">post-operative instructions, forms of anesthesia and sedation, and address any questions or concerns you may have about the procedure.